 Disclaimer

 We are currently in a time of high inflation and rising interest rates.
-Some investors and landlords will be looking for ways to reduce their initial monthly outgoings, while continuing to invest in the UK property market.
-Deferring interest payments on a loan is one way of doing this.
+Many investors and landlords will be looking for ways to reduce their monthly outgoings, while continuing to invest in the UK property market.
+A deferred interest mortgage is one option of doing this.
 However, many borrowers may be unfamiliar with the intricacies of deferred interest.
-So it’s important that they are aware of everything involved with a deferred interest loan before committing to a deal.
-With this in mind, this blog will answer the question, “how does deferred interest work?”, to provide some clarity.
+So, it’s important that they are aware of everything involved with a deferred interest loan before committing to a deal.
+With this in mind, this blog will answer the question, how a deferred interest mortgage works, to provide some clarity.

 Firstly, lets define what ‘deferred interest’ means.

-Deferred interest on a loan is an arrangement that a borrower has with a lender.
+Deferred interest on a mortgage loan is an arrangement that a borrower has with a lender.
 It allows them to borrow money and delay the interest owed for a certain amount of time.
-The way we do this at MFS, is that we retain the deferred interest and it is deducted from the gross loan amount to ensure that the LTV does not become too high.
+The way we do this at Market Financial Solutions, is that we retain the deferred interest and it is deducted from the gross loan amount to ensure that the LTV does not become too high.

 Benefits & challenges

-The main advantage of deferred interest for borrowers is that it can free up cash flow during the deferral period.
-This allows them to allocate funds to other financial obligations that may need to take priority.
+The main advantage of a deferred interest mortgage is that it can free up cash flow during the deferral period.
+This allows borrowers to allocate funds to other financial obligations that may need to take priority.

 For instance, the borrower might face an unexpected financial shock.
 Being able to defer interest payments means that they will have to make less substantial monthly repayments.
 This can lower monthly outgoings and provide more breathing room in a borrower’s budget.
 Or a BTL landlord could make improvements to a newly acquired property to make it more attractive to tenants and potentially increase monthly revenue.
 Furthermore, Interest Coverage ratio (ICR) calculations are typically used to calculate how much a client can borrow in relation to the monthly rent earned.
-If deferred interest is used then the client can borrow more.
+On a deferred interest mortgage the client can borrow more.
 To see an example of this, you can use our BTL loan calculator.

-Borrowers should only use deferred interest on a loan if the terms align with their financial objectives.
-Indeed, while deferred interest can be useful in the short-term, it is vital to be aware of the longer-term implications.
+Borrowers should only use deferred interest on a mortgage if the terms align with their financial objectives.
+Indeed, while a deferred interest mortgage can be useful in the short-term, it is vital to be aware of the longer-term implications.

 Similarly, investors and landlords may have other financial obligations or expenses they may need to prioritise.
 As such, reducing interest payments can help them balance their books in the short-term.